 Largely, the telcos operate at better cost model than banks since banks have to warehouse capital to meet financial ratios required by regulators.
 Also, banks are always seen to be premium making it harder for them to hustle on sales [while MTN can use agents on streets to sell recharge cards, banks cannot do such without thinking of the implications on their brands].
 So, it is always going to be more expensive if banks do it because they cannot open anything as an outlet.
 With telcos driving the mobile money, it is possible we can see faster penetration.
 Yes, their marginal cost will be lower than whatever banks can have there.
 Telcos have deep networks and experiences on selling recharge cards which will work well for mobile money.

 But wait, if you allow telcos to do this, what would banks do?
 All the transaction fees and stamp duties on electronic transactions will go.
 Yet, if we believe on innovation and the power of market forces, government should ideally not care who runs this show.
 It should care that it is done to grow the Nigerian economy with value delivered to the citizens.
 There is no need of protecting anyone to a large extent.
-Until we do that, the penetration rate will not advance in Nigeria for mobile money.
+Until we do that, the penetration rate will not advance in Nigeria for mobile money.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).